Elispreng/Elispreng/README.md

 ## Summary

 I am dynamic and articulate data scientist with significant experience in big data and qualitative methods for over 15 years.
 My professional path is a unexpected journey of coming full circle because of early intererest in data analysis and decision science.
-My doctoral  research primarily focused on people and language.
+My doctoral research primarily focused on people and language using both human stories and coded linguistic data.
 I realized how momentous it is to combine big data with real human insights.
 Now I  am excited to ring those  human insights together with a growing understanding of tech applications.

 ## Contributions 🙌
  1. Grocery Sales